Review workflows

 In addition to role-based notifications, the Individual notifications field allows the selection of specific users who will be notified for all pages to review within the workflow space.

-After specifying the workflow conditions, click Save and proceed with the workflow assignment.
+After specifying the workflow conditions, click Save workflow and proceed with the workflow assignment.

 Workflow assignment